Vox AC30s in perspex

-Perhaps worth adding that a Super Beatle amplifier - amplifier section and speaker cabinet - was produced in perspex by Thomas Organ in the USA in 1966, emulating JMI.
+It is perhaps worth adding that a Super Beatle amplifier - amplifier section and speaker cabinet - was produced in perspex by Thomas Organ in the USA in 1966, emulating JMI.
 See the pictures below.

 Picture taken at the Vox stand, "British Musical Instrument Industries" Trade Fair, Russell Hotel, London, 24th-28th August, 1964.
 This is NOT 1963.
 For more on the '64 Fair, see this page on the Vox AC100 website.
 Underneath the perspex AC30 one can see a copy of the 1964 JMI catalogue.

 Detail from the picture above.
 Images of a 1964 dealer catalogue, a copy of which can be seen clearly on the AC30's podium, are on this page.

 For the time being, a single picture probably of one of the amps from 1964 - note the blue speakers.
 But could this be from 1963?
 Possibly the amp exhibited by Dallas in 1973?

 Partly reconstructed, the replaced parts (unspecified) painted in silver.
 Copper panel.
 The speakers are Celestion T1088s - model number visible on the gasket.